Deaf and Hard of Hearing Program Resources

 • When an interpreter is being used in class, allow enough time for the student to participate in discussions through the interpreter.
 It is important that only one person speaks at a time.

-• Providing a copy of notes or powerpoint slides in advance to the student and interpreter will aid them in following the lecture.
+• Providing a copy of notes or PowerPoint slides in advance to the student and interpreter will aid them in following the lecture.
 This also allows time for the student and interpreter to prepare signs for specific terminology or unfamiliar words.

 SAMPLE ACCOMMODATIONS